Quantum Clarity LLC · HELIOS Project · March 2026

 🔄

-💡 Key Discovery: Electronic Bifurcation at Mid-Charge
+💡 Electronic Bifurcation at Mid-Charge: The Root Cause

 At the half-delithiated state (Li₁), the Ni-rich cluster undergoes a symmetry-hidden electronic bifurcation under a Jahn–Teller distortion probe.
 The energy landscape splits into two distinct basins — separated by ~8 kcal/mol — with zero overlap between the two populations of converged VQE solutions.
 The simulations use a Ni₂O₃Liₓ cluster model that captures the local electronic environment of the Ni–O octahedral site while remaining tractable for ensemble VQE calculations — not a full cathode lattice.